mpdesantis/LEO_User_Link/README.md

 * Date: 2025/03/02

 ## Description
 Discrete Event System Specification (DEVS) Model and Simulation of a Low Earth Orbit (LEO) User Link (UL).
+For additional information, please see `docs/`.

 ## Contents
 This repository's contents.